If you asked most Newfie owners if their dog eats snow, you would probably get a unanimous response of yes.

 Dogs that have a sensitive stomach or have medical problems such as liver disease, kidney disease and even IBD may get sick from eating snow.

 It’s always best to speak with your veterinarian in regards to your dog’s health and if eating snow is safe for them.

 Leroy, my dog that had IBD, was an obsessive snow and ice eater.

-Eating too much snow and ice would trigger his IBD.
+Eating large amounts of snow and ice would trigger his IBD.

 Does Snow Keep Dogs Hydrated?

-No, snow is frozen water vapor and only contains about 10% water so your dog would have to eat a lot of snow in order to stay hydrated.
+No, snow is frozen water vapor and only contains about 10 percent water so your dog would have to eat a lot of snow in order to stay hydrated.

 Are Snowballs Safe For Dogs To Eat?

 What dog doesn’t like playing a game of fetch with a snowball?